-- 6. To monitor collection levels during the remaining budget period to ensure that funding is available to finance expenditure - 7.
+- 4. To implement and monitor the cash flow turnaround strategy to improve effective financial management - 5.
+To monitor collection levels during the remaining budget period to ensure that funding is available to finance expenditure - 6.
 That under no circumstances should expenditure be incurred that is not budgeted for.
-Disciplinary action be taken against the person liable for that unbudgeted expenditure - 8.
-That, in compliance with the MFMA the financial results regarding the operating and capital budgets for the Adjustment Budget of the 2019/2020 financial year, and supporting documents as required by National Treasury (Schedule B) be submitted to Council for approval - This report be submitted to the National Treasury and the relevant Provincial Treasury within five days of tabling of the report in the council, in both a Council approved document and in electronic format - 10.
-The Planning Section of Finance does the necessary adjustments to the Revenue & Expenditure Budgets on the Munsoft Financial System and all projects other than the projects for infrastructure maintenance be blocked and expenditure only be incurred if supporting documentation motivating the expenditure be submitted to the Accounting Officer and CFO for approval prior to the expenditure being incurred - 11.
-No hand orders be issued for suppliers, only suppliers registered on the CSD be utilized to ensure there is no expenditure incurred for which there is no budget.
+Disciplinary action be taken against the person liable for that unbudgeted expenditure - 7.
+That, in compliance with the MFMA the financial results regarding the operating and capital budgets for the Adjustment Budget of the 2021/2022 financial year, and supporting documents as required by National Treasury (Schedule B) be submitted to Council for approval - 8.
+This report be submitted to the National Treasury and the relevant Provincial Treasury within five days of tabling of the report in the council, in both a Council approved document and in electronic format - 9.
+The Planning Section of Finance does the necessary adjustments to the Revenue & Expenditure Budgets on the Munsoft Financial System and all projects other than the projects for infrastructure maintenance be blocked and expenditure only be incurred if supporting documentation motivating the expenditure be submitted to the Accounting Officer and CFO for approval prior to the expenditure being incurred - 10.
+No hand orders be issued for suppliers, only suppliers registered on the CSD be utilized to ensure there is no expenditure incurred for which there is no budget. - 11.
+No temporary requisitions be issued by stores, all departments requiring stock from stores submit a Munsoft requisition prior to items being released from stores